Walker Hayes & Wife Laney Lose Newborn Child Shortly After Birth

 “They are my favorite things about life.
 I love each and every one of these kids, and I can’t wait for another one.
 They’re all so beautiful and incredible, and watching them grow is the best thing I get to do on earth.”

-The Mobile, Alabama-native was slated to perform at Wednesday night’s 2018 CMT Music Awards, but understandably canceled his appearance.
+The Mobile, Alabama, native was slated to perform at Wednesday night’s 2018 CMT Music Awards but understandably canceled his appearance.

 He had been nominated for Breakthrough Video of the Year for his hit “You Broke Up with Me,” but Carly Pearce’s “Every Little Thing” won the award.